abay94/doc_faceplate/img2/readme.md

 ### All steps

+1. Create a folder
+2. Create a new pattern
+3. Create tags
+4. Create sceen (отчёт)
+5. Creating Table Datasource and Grid elements
+6. Configuration of Table Datasource and Grid elements

+**Create a folder**

-> Firstly create a folder
+> Firstly we need to create a folder for organizing tags and mnemonics

 <kbd><img src="0_1.png" width="350" height="250"></kbd>

+**Create a new pattern**

 > Create tags for each car, and as for tag pattern (шаблон), it needs to create a new one.
-So let's create a tag pattern, for > that we click editor to choose a patterns (there are two option : *tags, patterns*)
+So let's create a tag pattern, for that we click editor to choose a patterns (there are two option : *tags, patterns*)

 <kbd><img src="0_2.png" width="550" height="250"></kbd>